-If we consider now a classical markovian timed interpretation (i.e., all transitions have associated an exponential probability distribution function (pdf)), then the Markov chain and the reachability graph are isomorphous (see Molloy [1982]).
-Thus any autonomous discrete net, and the result of arbitrarily timing it, are both simultaneously live (deadlock-free) or both equally non-live (non-deadlockfree).
+If we consider now a classical markovian timed interpretation (i.e., all transitions have associated an exponential probability distribution function, pdf), then the Markov chain and the reachability graph are isomorphous (see Molloy [1982]).
+Thus any autonomous discrete net system, and the result of arbitrarily timing it, are both simultaneously live (deadlock-free) or both equally non-live (non-deadlock-free).
 Therefore, even if the net system in Fig. 1 is non live for the above mentioned deterministic timing, it is live for any positive exponential timing; moreover, the net system in Fig. 2(a) is live for the defined deterministic timing, but non live for any markovian case, even if timing rates are equal: $\lambda_1 = \lambda_2$.

-The kind of question we address here is: which conditions should the firing rate interpretation λ verify so that it can be guaranteed that the timed continuous Petri net is deadlock-free?
-In principle, infinite server semantics in continuous nets can be interpreted as a limit case for the markovian interpretation of the discrete net model (Recalde and Silva [2001]), and we "may" expect that the system in Fig. 2(a) deadlocks, even for $\lambda_1 = \lambda_2$.
-Nevertheless, under $\lambda_1 = \lambda_2$ the timed continuous Petri net (TCPN) model is deadlock-free, what "can be understood" as the mean time to deadlock being extremely long (in fact, for the discrete model, if $\mathbf{m}0(p_1) = 2k$, it would take $2k^2$ firings of t_3 (see Silva and Recalde [2002]); but continuization "is like k going to be extremely large", thus, even if with probability 1 the deadlock will be reached, it would take an "enormous" amount of time).
+In principle, infinite server semantics in continuous nets can be interpreted as a limit case for the markovian interpretation of the discrete net model (Recalde and Silva [2001]), and we might expect that the system in Fig. 2(a) deadlocks, even for $\lambda_1 = \lambda_2$.
+Nevertheless, under $\lambda_1 = \lambda_2$ the timed continuous Petri net (TCPN) model is deadlock-free, what "can be understood" as the mean time to deadlock being extremely long (in fact, for the discrete model, if $\mathbf{m_0}(p_1) = 2k$, it would take $2k^2$ firings of t_3 (see Silva and Recalde [2002]); but continuization "is like k going to be extremely large", thus, even if with probability 1 the deadlock will be reached, it would take an "enormous" amount of time).

-^{} This work was supported in part by projects CICYT and FEDER DPI2003-06376 and HI2006-01490.
-Mangini and Mihalache were working in pre-doctoral and Erasmus stays at the Universidad de Zaragoza.
+$^{^\}star$ This work was supported in part by projects CICYT and FEDER DPI2006-15390 and HI2006-01490.
+Mangini and Mihalache were working in pre-doctoral and Erasmus stays at the University of Zaragoza.

+The kind of question we address here is: which conditions should the firing rate λ verify so that it can be guaranteed that the timed continuous Petri net is deadlock-free?
 The results in this context are of two types: If the continuous Petri net (CPN) is already deadlock-free, it will remain deadlock-free for any infinite servers semantics interpretation (already advanced for a particular case in Júlvez et al. [2006]), and the new contribution: if the autonomous CPN deadlocks, it can eventually be transformed into deadlock-free (somehow, very long time to deadlock) for particular numerical timing of the continuous model.
 The results hold even for deadlock-free non-monotonic systems (a system that being deadlock-free, has a deadlock if the initial marking is increased).
 Intuitively speaking, deadlocks, being associated to net siphons that are emptied, are avoided by creating some token conservations laws around siphons, thus avoiding them to become empty.